ghiscoding/angular-validation/readme.md

 --------------------
 Locales are simply sets of language defined in external JSON files, we can easily add any new language as extra files without affecting the behaviour of the angular directive.
 You could even change displayed language on the fly, well of course the error message will be reflected only after field value is re-evaluated.
 You of course have to include the `angular-translate` library and configure it, see section [Include it in your Project](#project)

 Note: To be fully localized, I should add the country code at the end of my JSON filename and then change the suffix on the `angular-translate` `loader` method, but then it would add an overhead and I prefer to keep it simple as validation messages often looks the same anyway.
-If you do want to fully localize then see the example in [Include it in your Project](#project)
+If you do want to fully localize, then see the example in [Include it in your Project](#project)

 ```javascript
 // define a key, could be on the fly with a button or a menu link